 he clientele was very diverse, from my dad (aged 88) to babes in arms, but certainly tended to the hippie - I felt right at home.
 They had a huge screen covering a whole wall, showing MSNBC live from the web.
 We had only just walked in when Ohio was announced for Obama - a massive cheer went up, and for every successive electoral upset the cheers got louder, and especially for Florida!
 There was bedlam when McCain's concession was signalled - people stamping, cheering, jumping up and down.
 All were quiet for his speech - which I found more genuine and affecting than anything he had said in the campaign.
 And then - President-elect Obama spoke.
-His speech is
+His speech is here if you didn't hear it for yourself:----------

 "If there is anyone out there who still doubts that America is a place where all things are possible; who still wonders if the dream of our founders is alive in our time; who still questions the power of our democracy, tonight is your answer."